nes-lab/shepherd-webapi/server/README.md

 This certificate expires on 2025-10-07.
 These files will be updated when the certificate renews.
 Certbot has set up a scheduled task to automatically renew this certificate in the background.

-`[cert name]/privkey.pem`  : the private key for your certificate.
-`[cert name]/fullchain.pem`: the certificate file used in most server software.
-`[cert name]/chain.pem`    : used for OCSP stapling in Nginx >=1.3.7.
-`[cert name]/cert.pem`     : will break many server configurations, and should not be used
-                 without reading further documentation (see link below).
 ```

 Certbot will automatically renew certificates from now on.